AfrozSheikh/Face-Recognition-based-Voting-System/README.md

-# 🗳️ Face-Verified Online Voting System
+# 🗳️ Face-Recognition-Based Online Voting System

 A secure online voting system built using **Flask (Python) & React (Vite)** with **MongoDB** for data storage.
 This system ensures voter authenticity using **Face ID verification** powered by **DeepFace**.